Climate Commons Fund - Laikipia, Kenya

 This pilot project will focus on Il Ngwesi Community Conservancy, a community-managed rangeland in Laikipia.
 It will have two distinct, interrelated components:

 1. All adult members of Il Ngwesi will receive a lump sum cash transfer.
 The payment will be designed to support existing community conservation goals, aid climate adaptation and catalyse livelihood diversification.
-Payments will be stewarded through labelling, seasonal timing, behavioural nudges and complementary education and support services.
+Payments will be stewarded through community workshops and support services.

-2. A fund will be established and invested in an ethical portfolio, generating returns that will be used to pay a universal, unconditional ‘Conservation Dividend’ to every adult in Il Ngwesi, sustainably financing Cash for Conservation beyond the initial lump sum transfer.
+2. A fund will be established and invested in an ethical portfolio, generating returns that will be used to pay a universal, unconditional ‘Conservation Dividend’ to every adult in Il Ngwesi, sustainably financing payments beyond the initial lump sum transfer.
+Dividends will be indexed to ecological indicators within the conservancy, creating a positive incentive for conservation.

 This project addresses the pressing need for innovative conservation and nature finance models rooted in justice and local ownership.
 By positioning communities as central stewards and beneficiaries of conservation, it offers a replicable mechanism to scale across Laikipia’s 20+ conservancies and other ecologically vulnerable regions worldwide.